Hook-N-Slice: Local golf results

+Mesa del Sol will host a 2-Person “End of Summer” Scramble Saturday, September 18.
+Mixed, Women’s and Men’s Flights.
+Maximum stroke spread of 8.
+Players must have a USGA handicap to compete for net prizes.
+Contact paul@stratisgolf.com.

-In the Silver League at Las Barrancas, Jack Joseph shot a 74 to win low gross.
-John Cullen was second, one stroke back at 75.
-Dennis Bucklew and Roger Sprague were the net winners.
-Larry Garrett, Jim Nielsen, Wayne Gerkin and Mike Costello were on the winning team.
+In the Silver League at Las Barrancas, Carl Fritz and Larry Garrett won gross.
+Loren Schwartz and Rollie Harris were the net winners.
+Linda McLaughlin, Brian Healy, Terry Longworth and Roger Sprague were on the winning team.

-In the Moose League scramble, Jim Fitch, Bob Ewers, Sonny Strickland and Evelyn Pribble won with an even par 36.
+In the Moose League Scramble, Bud Hammond, John Scott and Bob Lauer won with a 35.

-In the Monday Quota league at Mesa del Sol, Jack Parker won with 6.31 points.
-Natasha Heredia was second at 3.77 and Rod Donner third at 3.39.
-In Al’s Picks Dale Balmer took first with Bob Winslow second and Jack Parker third.
+In the Monday Quota League at Mesa del Sol, Sam Samples won with 1.00 point.
+Marily Cotter was second at .058 and Bob Winlsow was third at .016 points.
+In Al’s Picks, Marilyn Cotter took first with Steve Parrish, Dale Balmer and Wayne Winslow all tying for second.

+In the Mesa del Sol Men’s Twilight League, Crumble Zach and John Boehler won net with a 32.
+Mike Daily and Denney McKay were second at 33.
+Todd Birney and Dan Tortolano were third at 33.
+Mike Sharp and Joe Kapugia won gross with a 35.
+Denney McKay is leading the summer point race.
+It is yet to be seen if he can build up a big enough lead before he has to go back to work.

+In the Mesa del Sol Friday Open League 2 Person Scotch Doubles Format, Tim Segrest and James Kirby won gross with an 81.
+Warren Winslow and Don Reaksecker won net with a 69.

 Upcoming Events

-Saturday, September 11: Desert Hills Men’s Association 2-Man Best Ball.
-Contact miguelzendejas24@gmail.com.

 Saturday, September 18: End of Summer Scramble at Mesa del Sol.
-Details to be determined.
+Contact paul@stratisgolf.com

 Saturday, September 25: Yuma Foothills Rotary 6th Annual Golf Tournament at Mesa del Sol.
 4-Person scramble.
 Contact Dit at dietmarus@yahoo.com.